Burlington, Ontario: Economy

 chemical/pharmaceutical and environmental.
 The top five private sector employers in Burlington are Fearmans Pork Inc, Cogeco Cable, Evertz Microsystems, Boehringer Ingelheim and EMC2.
-Other notable business include The EBF Group, ARGO Land Development, The Sunshine Doughnut Company and TipTapPay Micropayments Ltd. The largest public sector employers in the city are the City of Burlington, the Halton District School Board, the Halton Catholic District School Board and Joseph Brant Hospital.
+Other notable business include The EBF Group, ARGO Land Development, The Sunshine Doughnut Company and TipTapPay Micropayments Ltd. The largest public sector employers in the city are the City of Burlington, Burlington Economic Development, the Halton District School Board, the Halton Catholic District School Board and Joseph Brant Hospital.

 Burlington Centre and Mapleview Centre are popular malls within the city.
 The city's summer festivals include Canada's Largest Ribfest, and the Burlington Sound of Music Festival which also attract many visitors.

 Arts and culture

 Organizations

 The Burlington Teen Tour Band has operated in the city since 1947, including members between the ages of 13 and 21.
 The marching band are regular participants in major international parades.
 They are also referred to as "Canada's Musical Ambassadors" and have represented Canada all over the world.
 One such occasion was during the 2018 Tournament of Roses Parade, where the band represented Canada for the fifth time in the band's history.

-The band is led by Rob Bennett, managing director.
+The band is led by Jeff Thomblison, managing director.
+In 2019, the band performed on Juno Beach for the 75th anniversary of D-Day and returned in 2024 for the 80th anniversary.

 The Junior Redcoats are the younger version of the Teen Tour Band.
-The band includes children between the ages of 9 to 12.
-The Junior Redcoats' major performances are most commonly at the Burlington Santa Claus Parade, the Waterdown Santa Claus Parade, the Burlington Performing Arts Centre (along with the Teen Tour Band) and the Sound of Music Parade.
+The band includes children between the ages of 9 and 12.
 They are directed by Caroline Singh.

-The Burlington Concert Band has been in operation since 1908.
-The band, composed of local volunteer musicians, plays a wide variety of musical styles and repertoire.
-It primarily performs to raise money for charitable causes.
-The Burlington Concert Band is a participating member of Performing Arts Burlington as well as the Canadian Band Association.
-The band maintains an open membership policy, allowing anyone who feels they can handle the music competently to join without an audition.
-Its primary venue has been the Burlington Performing Arts Centre since it opened in 2011.
-Zoltan Kalman is the former director of the Burlington Concert Band that is led by an elected board headed by Steven Hewis.
+The Burlington Concert Band (BCB) is the oldest band in Burlington and has been in operation since 1908.
+It is composed of local volunteer musicians, and plays a wide variety of musical styles and repertoire.
+The band's main goal is to raise money for local charities and organizations.
+The BCB maintains an open membership policy, allowing anyone who feels they can handle the music competently to join without an audition.
+The BCB is led by an elected volunteer board.
 The current musical director is Joanne Romanow.

 The Burlington Symphony Orchestra, formed in 1973, is a community orchestra under the direction of Denis Mastromonaco.